twonoise/mightymic/README.md

 > [!Note]
 > White ray traces on picture, are overlayed red and yellow.

-One can see that we have extra SNR (lower noise floor) around or more than 2 dB at output of our plugin when it work at full its power (loud constant yelling), compared to using only one mic output with its max non-overloaded level.
+One can see that we have extra SNR (lower noise floor) around, or more than, 2 dB at output of our plugin when it work at full its power (loud constant yelling), compared to using only one mic output with its max non-overloaded level.
 SNR will npt degraded but only better (up to 3 dB) when yelling reduces.
 These 2 dB are long-time value, and distributed like 0 dB at loudest yet non-overloaded peaks (where masked well, makes it all better) and 3 db between peaks.

 Btw, why these 3 dB, if no peaks, just normal underloaded input?
 This is because we attenuate main channel by 3 dB (or more precisely, by ratio amount, like windings tap ratio) _always_, so noise are reduced by 3 dB along with the signal.